 Meanwhile, prebiotics are non-digestible carbohydrates that help feed our good gut bacteria, which can be found in foods like asparagus, garlic, and onions.

 Furthermore, increasing your fiber intake is important for gut health as it helps keep the gut bacteria healthy and functioning correctly.
 Good sources of fiber include fruits, vegetables, whole grains and legumes.
 Aim to have at least 30 grams per day for optimal gut health!
+This should protect you from hemorrhoids forming.
+If it’s too late, you should find and learn how to apply hemorrhoid cream.

 Ultimately, these small changes to diet will make a significant difference in your gut health, and you can start to feel the benefits almost instantly!